 ARC uses the Treasury Department's HRConnect as its human resources system for multiple federal agency customer agencies.
 Its functions include personnel action and payroll document processing.
-Actions and documents processed in HRConnect interface with the NFC, and NFC ultimately sends payroll data back to ARC for an interface into Oracle.
+Actions and documents processed in HRConnect interface with the NFC, and NFC ultimately sends payroll data back to ARC for an interface with Oracle.

-Payroll documents include direct deposit information for net pay and allotments, federal and state withholding, union dues, health insurance elections, TSP elections and lump sum payments for annual leave and compensatory time.
+Payroll documents include direct deposit information for net pay and allotments, federal and state withholding, union dues, health insurance elections, Thrift Savings Plan (TSP) elections and lump sum payments for annual leave and compensatory time.